nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 #### Further optimizations & Improvements

-The current implementation is rather *naive*.
+The current implementation is rather *naive*, so don't judge it to harsh.

 If you plan to create something that can be used in a more "productive" environment (read *production*), further improvements and optimizations can be performed on the code: